PauloOyama/PauloOyama/README.md

   ## About Me
  - Current living in Uberlândia, MG - Brazil;
  - Working as mobile developer with Flutter;
- - Studyng at Universidade Federal de Uberlândia - UFU with Computer Science;
+ - Studying at Universidade Federal de Uberlândia - UFU with Computer Science;

   ----